Inevitabby/notes/cs2400/markdown/16 - Trees.md

 - **Height**: Number of levels in the tree.
 	* A tree can be empty.

+# Traversal of a Tree

+**Traversal**: Process of visiting each data item exactly once.
+- Traversal can pass through a node without visiting it at that moment.
+- Order we visited items is not unique.
+- Traversing a binary tree is somewhat easy to understand.

 # Binary Trees

 **Binary Tree**: Each node can have between 0—2 nodes.